Manut0/emuscan/README.md

 # FAQ
 #### Q: The driver cannot be started
 A: 1.
 Run Powershell as an administrator

-   2. bcdeit /set testsigning on
+   2. bcdedit /set testsigning on

    3. reboot

    4. After rebooting, the test mode is displayed in the lower right corner of the screen.
 Run `start.bat` again.

 #### Q: How to read the detecting results?
 A: The detecting results only list problematic devices.
 If no PCIe devices are listed, it means your firmware has passed the detection.
 #### Q: What is dumb emulation?